kevinalberts/amogus-item-changer/README.md

 # features
 It can change your items to anything you want.
-The cheat has autoupdate feature which means it will search for addy and offsets Works on Steam, Epic games and cracked Among Us versions
+The cheat has autoupdate feature which means it will search for addy and offsets.
+Works on Steam, Epic games and cracked Among Us versions.